ibm-messaging/mq-appliance/mqcli-client/README.md

 In interactive mode the expect timeout can be modified for subsequent commands by entering 'timeout <seconds>'.
 This is useful when executing a potentially long-running command.

+A custom runmqsc command prompt is required to execute MQSC commands by using this client.
+To configure a custom runmqsc command prompt you set the global MQPROMPT environment variable on the appliance by using the setmqvar command in the mqcli.
+You then provide the configured prompt to this client by using either the -m parameter, or by setting the same environment variable locally.
 ```

 ## Example 1: Execute a single command